Clark-Nikdel-Powell/WP-Admin-Command-Palette/admin-command-palette/trunk/README.txt

 = Settings =

-You can customize the plugin settings on the Direct Admin Navigation page in the WordPress Admin. (*Settings -> Direct Admin Navigation*)
+You can customize the plugin settings on the Admin Command Palette settings page in the WordPress Admin. (*Settings -> Admin Command Palette*)

 * **Threshold** (*Default: .3*): this determines how closely a search query must match in order to return an item as a result.
 0.0 must be a perfect match, 1.0 will match anything.
 * **Max Results per Section** (*Default: 5*): a max number of results per content type.